This post may contain affiliate links. Please read our disclosure policy.

 How To Make Balsamic Vinaigrette

-994 Comments Leave a comment or review
+Leave a comment

 Rating

-1. Katherine Wolfe says
+1. Katherine Wolfe says:

 I have a high polyphenol olive oil and these proportions really overwhelm the balsamic with the taste of the olive oil.
 I ended up at about 2/1.5 to get the dressing to taste right.
 Everything else needed a bit of adjusting to meet those new proportions.
 That said, the little bit of sweet and the dijon really made the dressing pop, and it went *great* on the spring mix I used to serve alongside a quiche.
 I love the dressing, really, just making people who use high polyphenol oils aware of the changes you’ll need to make.4 stars

-2. Trish says
+2. Trish says:

 Quite tasty.
 Perfect dressing to compliment a combination of mixed greens, penne pasta, tomatoes, feta, and grilled chicken.
 Exactly what i was looking for, thank you for sharing.5 stars

-3. Liz p says
+3. Liz p says:

 Tried this dressing after making a different one last week, this is so much more superior!
 Great flavor and will go very well on my home grown tomatoes.
 Will use this from now on.
 Thanks for the excellent recipe!
 LP5 stars

-4. BoJe says
+4. BoJe says:

 So easy!
 I like that the dressing is mildly sweet.
 I drizzled this over a tomato & fresh mozzarella salad with basil.
 So yummy.5 stars

-5. Lisa says
+5. Lisa says:

 The best balsamic vinaigrette I have ever made.
 Perfect balance of sweet and tart.
 I used my whisk and incorporated the olive oil 1/4 cup at a time.
 Perfectly delicious!!5 stars

-6. Jane says
+6. Jane says:

 This is hands down the best balsamic vinaigrette dressing and my favorite salad dressing period.
 I didn’t know salad dressing can be this great until I tried this recipe.
 Everything is extremely well-balanced, the ingredients are all basic pantry staples.
 The only adjustment I make is to put everything in a glass jar and shake instead of using a whisk.
 I keep coming back to this recipe, and will treasure it for life 🙂5 stars

-7. Christine Honiker says
+7. Christine Honiker says:

 I made this along side a fresh salad for a pot luck dinner and everyone loved it!
 So easy and so good!
 Thanks for another great recipe ☺️5 stars

-8. Evelyn Brannan Tarpey says
+9. Evelyn Brannan Tarpey says:

 Thanks for sharing this recipe, Mary.
 It is delicious and wonderful for a fall salad with goat cheese and cranberries.5 stars